Burundi votes Wednesday in presidential election despite coronavirus outbreak

 Regional election observers were also barred from monitoring Wednesday’s election as the government said they would have to abide by 14-day quarantine protocols after entering the country.

 Nkurunziza’s government has refused to cooperate with the International Criminal Court and the United Nations’ human rights organization.
-The Burundian diaspora, which generally aligns with the opposition, will not be able to vote on Wednesday because Burundian embassies have decided that doing so would breach social distancing measures.
+The Burundian diaspora, which generally aligns with the opposition, will not be able to vote Wednesday because Burundian embassies have decided that doing so would breach social distancing measures.

-At a recent rally Ndayishimiye assuaged public concerns about the coronavirus, which has only been confirmed in 42 people there.
+At a recent rally, Ndayishimiye attempted to assuage public concerns about the coronavirus, which has only been confirmed in 42 people there.

 “Do not be afraid.
 God loves Burundi and if there are people who have tested positive, it is so that God may manifest his power in Burundi,” he told supporters.